Fuel4us/EventManagingApp/docs/green/1140572/sp1/README.md

 The workbooks are visible to all users.

-3 Functions implemented: Search Workbook, Delete Workbook and Open Workbook
+3 Functions implemented: Search Workbook, Delete Workbook and Rename Workbook

 # 2. Requirements